-As the transition to electric vehicles (EVs) revs up, the nation’s nearly 18,000 new car dealerships will be key to driving the market’s success.
+As the transition to electric vehicles (EVs) revs up, the nation’s more than 16,000 new car dealerships are key to driving the market’s success.

-But do dealerships and their staff have what they need to close the sale?
+Do dealerships and their staff have what they need to close an EV sale?

 Sales staff need answers

-If you’d like to learn more about CSE’s dealer services, contact Senior Manager of Dealerships & Fleets Vaasha Lutchman.
+To learn more about CSE’s dealer services, contact Director of Dealerships & Fleets Vaasha Lutchman.